-Lessig fell short on two major points:
+Lessig limited his argument on two major points:

 - The founders intended the electoral college to be a circuit breaker, yes, but to prevent the mob mentality of a minority of states with greater population concentrations forcing ideology on the majority of states.

 - Clinton has been subject of many investigations and scandals over the years, including being up for potential indictment during the campaign for her actions holding public office, which, if followed through during her presidency, she’d be impeached, like Nixon….effectively a disqualification.
 Trump has not been indicted, nor was their any pending indictable offenses.